tmcb82/ota/README.md

 <br><br>
-All streams in the provided m3u8 file are publicly available and hosted on each channel's own content delivery network (CDN).
-We do not and will not knowingly provide links to any illegal content.
+All data in the provided m3u8 file is publicly available and hosted on each channels own content delivery network (CDN).
+This project does not and will not knowingly use any illegal content.